Solar Expansion Tanks

 Sizing a solar expansion tank:

 This is probably the most important part of designing a solar heating system and has many variables.
-However we take the guess work out of sizing by proving complete DIY Solar Heating Kits with the tank size already factored into the design.
+However, we take the guess work out of sizing by proving complete DIY Solar Pool Heating Kits with the tank size already factored into the design.
 You can be assured that when purchasing any of our solar heating system you will be supplied with a safe and reliable expansion tank capable of allowing your system to safely stagnate.
-For those that want more information on sizing of expansion tanks click on link.
+For those that want more information on sizing of expansion tanks click on this link.

 Specifications: